rizalalfaridzi/Decision-Tree-Logistic-Regression---Heart-Failure-data/README.md

 ~~~~~
 which writes an output file in the correct format based on a given list of actions (i.e. the sequence of actions the agent should perform to reach the goal).
 You should use this method to write your output file.

+**testcases**

+A set of testcases for you to evaluate your solution.